Tilman Riemenschneider: Biography

 In 1494, Riemenschneider's first wife died, leaving him with three stepsons and a daughter.
 In keeping with the times and his status, he remarried Anna Rappolt in 1497.
 They had two daughters and three sons, all of whom seem to have inherited their father's artistic talent.
-In 1495, he created a statue of Virgin and Child for the parrish church of St Bernard, Würzburg).
+In 1495, he created a statue of Virgin and Child for the parish church of St Bernard, Würzburg).

 More high-profile work followed: In 1496 Riemenschneider received the commission by Prince-Bishop at Würzburg Cathedral Lorenz von Bibra to carve the epitaph for his predecessor Rudolf von Scherenberg.
 It was erected in 1499, the same year he got the commission for the Imperial tomb of Henry II and his wife Cunigunde of Luxembourg at Bamberg Cathedral (delivered 1513).

 By 1500, he had developed an outstanding reputation as an artist and had become a wealthy Würzburg citizen.
 Not only did he own a number of houses, but he also was a landowner with his own vineyards.
 His flourishing workshop is estimated to have provided work for as many as 40 employees.
 Between 1501 and 1517 he had twelve apprentices registered, more than any other in Würzburg, and in 1508 he stated three stone sculptors would work for him.
 For that timespan alone at least a dozen retables are known to have been made by Riemenschneider's workshop.

 In November 1504, Riemenschneider became a member of the sub-council (Unterrat) of the town of Würzburg, an office he held until 1525.
 This office not only brought him social status, but it also helped him obtain many large and profitable commissions.

 In 1508, Riemenschneider married Margaretha Wurzbach.
 From 1509 until 1522 he was a member of the Oberrat four times.
 He married again, in 1520, a woman of whom only the first name, Margarethe, is known.
 In 1520/1, Riemenschneider was one of two mayors of Würzburg.

 His increasing engagement in local politics at a time of heavy order volume meant that his employees and apprentices took a more prominent role in the creation of the workshop's output.
 Art historians have been able to identify specific figures as the work of individual workers.